Ivo-Balbaert/The_Way_to_Jai/book/2B_Compiler_command_line_options.md

 **Miscellaneous**:
  `-no_cwd`  Turn off the compiler's initial change of working directory.
 This is a temporary option, provided because the policy around working directories is new and is still being worked out.

- `-plug name`    Import module 'name' into the meta-program and use it as a plugin.
+ `-plug name`  or `-plugin name`  Import module 'name' into the meta-program and use it as a plugin.
  `-version`      Print the version of the compiler.

  `-report_poly`  Print the Polymorph Report when compilation is done.